WillJames476/Project-Basic/README.md

 # Instalation
 1. clone the repository
-2. goto the directory of the repository
-2-a.optional. enter the absolute path of boost library from your pc to the specified comment on the makefile
+2. goto the directory of the repository, optional. enter the absolute path of boost library from your pc to the specified comment on the makefile
-4. type make install on your terminal
+3. type make install on your terminal
-5. type make build on your terminal
+4. type make build on your terminal
-6. enjoy
+5. enjoy

 # Usage
 1. type bin/handler on the terminal and launch applications when asked by prompt